ddnexus/elastics-doc/source/doc/2-flex/2-Templating/3-Tags.md

       user_id: <<user_id= 10 >>
 {% endhighlight %}

-With this template/method if we don't pass any index value, the `user_id` default value will be used.
+With this template/method if we don't pass any `:user_id` variable, the default value will be used.
 So we can use the query method like:

 {% highlight yaml %}
 results1 = MyClass.my_request # will use :user_id => 10